JustHumanz/justhumanz.github.io/_posts/sdn/2023-03-01-playing-with-ovn.md

 the Chassis value will taken from `system-id` when i'm set the ovs table.

 ## Create logical switch
-- `ovn-nbctl ls-add net-1` just creating logical which with `ovn-nbctl ls-add net-1` (ls-add mean logical-switch add) and the switch name is net-1,we can verify with `ovn-sbctl ls-list`.
+- `ovn-nbctl ls-add net-1` Just creating logical which with `ovn-nbctl ls-add net-1` (ls-add mean logical-switch add) and the switch name is net-1,we can verify with `ovn-sbctl ls-list`
-- `ovn-nbctl set logical_switch net-1 other_config:subnet="10.0.0.0/24" other_config:exclude_ips="10.0.0.1"` give some cidr and exclude_ip config for net-1 switch.
+- `ovn-nbctl set logical_switch net-1 other_config:subnet="10.0.0.0/24" other_config:exclude_ips="10.0.0.1"` Give some cidr and exclude_ip config for net-1 switch.
-- `ovn-nbctl lsp-add net-1 vm1` create a virtual port
+- `ovn-nbctl lsp-add net-1 vm1` Create a virtual port
-- `ovn-nbctl lsp-set-addresses vm1 "00:00:00:00:01:01 10.0.0.10"` set mac and ip address for vm1 port
+- `ovn-nbctl lsp-set-addresses vm1 "00:00:00:00:01:01 10.0.0.10"` Set mac and ip address for vm1 port

-- `ovn-nbctl lsp-add net-1 vm2` create a virtual port for vm2
+- `ovn-nbctl lsp-add net-1 vm2` Create a virtual port for vm2
-- `ovn-nbctl lsp-set-addresses vm2 "00:00:00:00:01:02 10.0.0.20"` set mac and ip address for vm2 port
+- `ovn-nbctl lsp-set-addresses vm2 "00:00:00:00:01:02 10.0.0.20"` Set mac and ip address for vm2 port

 you can verify with `ovn-nbctl lsp-list net-1`